Trauma and Codependency

 Trauma is debilitating and robs you of your life.
 Often a person has experienced several traumas, resulting in more severe symptoms, such as mood swings, depression, high blood pressure, and chronic pain.

-The ACE Study of trauma
+The ACE Study of Trauma

 The ACE (“Adverse Childhood Experiences”) study found a direct correlation between adult symptoms of negative health and childhood trauma.
 ACE incidents that they measured were: